We updated this post on November 21, 2018.

 Your future self will thank you for upping your customer service standards.
 In a previous life, price was king.
 Customers carefully chose their purchases based on tags with slashed prices and discounts written in red.
 Now, you and your competitors have to account for many more differentiators.
 From a lengthy list of product features down to the personalities of the agents in your contact center, every factor counts in your CX.
 And showing out in full force as a key competitive differentiator, customer service comes in sizzling.

-With 70 percent of U.S. consumers willing to spend more to do business with a company that has excellent service, and with a 5 percent increase in customer retention delivering 25 to 95 percent higher profits, better customer service should top every company’s priority list.
+With 67 percent of U.S. consumers willing to spend more for excellent service, and with a 5 percent increase in customer retention delivering 25 to 95 percent higher profits, better customer service should top every company’s priority list.
 Now, good customer service is ever-so crucial because it impacts more than just your contact center and team of agents.
 Positive customer experiences boost sales, increase your number of lifetime customers, and build brand trust.
 That trust turns into customers who brag about you by word-of-mouth and through happy fingers typing online reviews.

 Build a company full of people who are inspired to help your customers and put customer service on a pedestal as if it’s a feature of your product.
 Then, capitalize on the experience you work so hard to provide.
 At every stage in a customer’s journey, show your commitment to stellar service.
 And prove that you’re an entire enterprise dedicated to solving customer problems.
 Whether it’s your sales’ teams first touch with potential customers or your agents’ enduring relationship with loyal ones, sneak in those reminders of your company’s dedication to fantastic experiences.